elisabacelar/LCD_20x4/README.md

 ### void lcd_shift_display(DisplayLCD* lcd,Direction direction)
 Shifts what is written on the Display by one position to the left or to the right.
 The direction of the shift must be provided.

-For this shift, all rows are continuous and cyclic.
+This function is much slower than lcd_fast_shift.
+However, for this shift, all four rows are continuous and cyclic.
 That is, when the string reaches the end of a row, it continues on the following row, and if it happens in the last row, it goes all the way back to the first row.

 **Example:**
 |_|_|_|_|_|_|_|_|_|_|_|_|_|_|_|_|_|_|_|_|